The latest in a new AJ series looking at architects who have saved buildings from the bulldozers or brought them back from the brink of ruin

 In order to tackle the climate crisis, the default – and less carbon-hungry – option for any project should be to adapt and reuse an existing building, one of the key demands of the AJ’s RetroFirst campaign.

-With the spotlight on retrofit, our recently launched series seeks to celebrate the projects that save buildings from ruin or demolition and to hear from the architects that designed them.
+With the spotlight on retrofit, our ongoing series seeks to celebrate the projects that save buildings from ruin or demolition and to hear from the architects that designed them.

-What were the challenges of the existing buildings?
+What were the challenges of the existing building?

 Had demolition ever been considered?